 Public access is vital to the NPDES permitting and enforcement process.
-Public access is imperative because it allows people to participate in making "informed decisions regarding environmental issues affect[ing] their communities."186 Beyond allowing people to participate in the decision-making process, the public's direct access to compliance and permitting information provides incentives for regulated entities to comply with the law.187 In order to guarantee the public's rightful involvement in the decision-making process, IEPA must post all application materials for general permits on its website - including nutrient management plans and information regarding offsite transferees.
+Public access is imperative because it allows people to participate in making "informed decisions regarding environmental issues affect[ing] their communities."
+Beyond allowing people to participate in the decision-making process, the public's direct access to compliance and permitting information provides incentives for regulated entities to comply with the law.
+Is In order to guarantee the public's rightful involvement in the decision-making process, IEPA must post all application materials for general permits on its website - including nutrient management plans and information regarding offsite transferees.
 Presently, the IEPA has a policy where the public has access via the FOIA.
-This process is laborious and time consuming and has been found to be an ineffective means in granting public access to such information, but it is mandated by the CWA that such public participation be provided for, encouraged, and assisted by the Administrator of the State.188
+This process is laborious and time consuming and has been found to be an ineffective means in granting public access to information.
+Not only it is the IEPA's responsibility to grant reasonable access to such information, but it is mandated by the CWA that such public participation be provided for, encouraged, and assisted by the Administrator of the State.188

 Given the recent holding in the Waterkeeper Alliance case, 189 it is the state's responsibility to require the terms of nutrient management plans to be included in the actual permits.
-Furthermore, the permitting authority must make such information available to the public to fulfill the CWA's public participation requirements.190 Although some effort has been made by the IEPA to give the public notice of its intention to issue coverage under the general permit by posting such notice on its website, it should also post all application materials on the website so that each permit application is subject to public scrutiny.
+Furthermore, the permitting authority must make such information available to the public to fulfill the CWA's public participation